swillrich/eimma/README.md

 ## Run all services

 To run all services the docker-compose.yml file consists of, type `docker-compose up -d` (-d means running in daemon mode).
-To run with a prior build of all docker images, type: `docker-compose up -d --build` (recommended!).
+To run with a prior build of all docker images, type: `docker-compose up -d --build` (recommended when running initially or after some time elapsed!).

 Services: